hon9g/algorithms/DataStructure/README.md

 - implement (I did with tail pointer & without):
     - size() - returns number of data elements in list
     - empty() - bool returns true if empty
-    - value_at(index) - returns the value of the nth item (starting at 0 for first)
+    - value_at(index) - returns the value of the n-th item (starting at 0 for first)
-    - push_front(value) - adds an item to the front of the list
+    - prepend(value) - adds an item to the front of the list
+    - append(value) - adds an item at the end
     - pop_front() - remove front item and return its value
-    - push_back(value) - adds an item at the end
-    - pop_back() - removes end item and returns its value
+    - pop() - removes end item and returns its value
-    - front() - get value of front item
+    - head() - get value of front item
-    - back() - get value of end item
+    - tail() - get value of end item
     - insert(index, value) - insert value at index, so current item at that index is pointed to by new item at index
-    - erase(index) - removes node at given index
+    - remove(index) - removes node at given index
-    - value_n_from_end(n) - returns the value of the node at nth position from the end of the list
+    - value_n_from_end(n) - returns the value of the node at n-th position from the end of the list
     - reverse() - reverses the list
     - remove_value(value) - removes the first item in the list with this value